lamhq/tech-notes/pages/devops/aws/3-networking/1-vpc/connect.md

 NAT gateways are not associated with security groups.

+To achieve high availability, create a NAT Gateway in each AZ and configure your routing to ensure resources use the NAT gateway in the same AZ.

 To enable internet access for instances in private subnets:
 - Create a NAT Gateway in the public subnet.
 - In the route table of the private subnet, add a route to direct network traffic to the NAT gateway.

-### High Availability with NAT Gateways

-If you have resources in multiple AZs and they share a NAT gateway, when the NAT gateway's AZ is down, resources in the other AZs lose internet access.

-To create an Availability Zone-independent architecture, create a NAT gateway in each AZ and configure your routing to ensure resources use the NAT gateway in the same AZ.

 ## VPC Endpoints